 - a.
 DANL for zero span and swept is measured in a 1 kHz RBW and normalized to the narrowest available RBW, because the noise figure does not depend on RBW and 1 kHz measurements are faster. - b.
 DANL below 10 MHz is affected by phase noise around the LO feedthrough signal.
 Specifications apply with the best setting of the Phase Noise Optimization control, which is to choose the "Best Close-in φ Noise" for frequencies below 25 kHz, and "Best Wide Offset φ Noise" for frequencies above 25 kHz. - c.
-Band 0 is extendable (set "Extend Low Band" to On) to 3.7 GHz instead of 3.6 GHz in instruments with frequency option 507, 513 or 526 and S/N ≥US55370107, MY56070764, or SG56070701.
-Band 0 can also be extendable in earlier instruments with firmware of version A.18.05 or later and a field adjustment to perform that extension.
-Subject to these conditions, statistical observations show that performance nominally fits within the same range within the 3.6 to 3.7 GHz frequencies as within the next lower specified frequency range, but is not warranted. - d.
 Setting the IF Gain to Low is often desirable in order to allow higher power into the mixer without overload, better compression and better third-order intermodulation.
 When the Swept IF Gain is set to Low, either by auto coupling or manual coupling, there is noise added above that specified in this table for the IF Gain = High case.
 That excess noise appears as an additional noise at the input mixer.
 This level has sub-decibel dependence on center frequency.
 To find the total displayed average noise at the mixer for Swept IF Gain = Low, sum the powers of the DANL for IF Gain = High with this additional DANL.
-To do that summation, compute DANLtotal = $10 \times \log (10^{\circ}(DANLhigh/10) + 10^{\circ}(AdditionalDANL / 10))$.
+To do that summation, compute DANLtotal = 10 × log (10^(DANLhigh/10) + 10^(AdditionalDANL / 10)).
 In FFT sweeps, the same behavior occurs, except that FFT IF Gain can be set to autorange, where it varies with the input signal level, in addition to forced High and Low settings.